majick/entry/README.md

 ### Customization

 Every color is customizable through simple CSS variables.
 You can customize the background using the `--base-hue`, `--base-sat` and `--base-lit` variables.
 The background is normally in `hsl` format, while other colors are in hex.
+Many of these values can be controlled using specific [Special Elements](#special-elements).

-- `--base-hue` - The base hue of the background (int)
+- `--base-hue`, The base hue of the background, `int`
-- `--base-sat` - The base saturation of the background (percentage)
+- `--base-sat`, The base saturation of the background, `percentage`
-- `--base-lit` - The base lightness of the background (percentage)
+- `--base-lit`, The base lightness of the background, `percentage`

 Some examples are includes in the base stylesheet.
 The example below creates a purple theme.